ixvu/w4111_wiki/Home.md

 There are multiple ways to contribute:

-* sign up to be the primary scribe for a specific lecture
+* sign up below to be the primary scribe for a specific lecture
 * add constructive comments and edits to existing pages
 * add relevant examples (say, on instabase if it is executable) based on discussion in class or on piazza
 * add figures to clarify concepts